-In an earlier paper on the Noah LSM, Ek et al (2003) found the changes in snow pack and the addition of frozen soil physics reduced the cold wintertime bias of a mesoscale model, while the bare soil evaporation and soil thermal conductivity reduced a springtime warm bias.
-Several other papers have looked at the qualities of the Noah LSM in the context of the North American Land Data Assimilation System (NLDAS).
-NLDAS used four state of the art LSMs in an off-line mode with a fine grid for three years to study the differences between the models.
-A summary of the nine papers resulting from this project can be found in Mitchell et al (2004a).
+In an earlier paper on the Noah LSM, Ek et al. (2003) found the changes in snowpack and the addition of frozen soil physics reduced the cold wintertime bias of a mesoscale model, while the bare soil evaporation and soil thermal conductivity reduced a springtime warm bias.
+Several other papers have looked at the qualities of the Noah LSM in the context of the NLDAS.
+The NLDAS used four state-of-the-art LSMs in an offline mode with a fine grid for 3 yr to study the differences between the models.
+A summary of the nine papers resulting from this project can be found in Mitchell et al. (2004a).
 Following are some of the results specific to the Noah LSM.
-Schaake et al (2004) and Robock et al (2003) found that both the range and magnitude of soil moisture by the various models agreed with observations in select locations.
-However, the Noah LSM underestimated snow water equivalent (Pan et al 2003), and underestimated the snow cover extent, partially due to the low snow albedo (Sheffield et al 2003).
-The land surface temperature had a high bias in many areas in the Noah LSM, even though it estimated surface energy fluxes well (Mitchell et al 2004a).
-Mitchell et al (2004a) concluded that the aerodynamic conductance was too low in the Noah LSM and that the canopy resistance was too high.
+Schaake et al. (2004) and Robock et al. (2003) found that both the range and magnitude of soil moisture by the various models agreed with observations in select locations.
+However, the Noah LSM underestimated the snow water equivalent (Pan et al. 2003) and underestimated the snow cover extent, partially due to the low snow albedo (Sheffield et al. 2003).
+The land surface temperature had a high bias in many areas in the Noah LSM, even though it estimated surface energy fluxes well (Mitchell et al. 2004a; Robock et al. 2003).
+Both Robock et al. (2003) and Mitchell et al. (2004a) concluded that the aerodynamic conductance was too low in the Noah LSM and that the canopy resistance was too high.
 Overall, however, the Noah LSM proved to be a viable land surface model.

-3. General Circulation Model and Experiment
+3. General circulation model and experiment